International volunteering: Criticisms

 Other criticisms of the voluntourism industry are that not only are short-term volunteers often untrained in the projects they participate in (building schools, health centres, wells), but that projects can fuel conflict among communities, offer bandaid solutions, replace work locals could be doing, and reinforce neoliberal policies.
 Interactions with children are highly popular amongst voluntourism programs.
 As a consequence, children in these communities may become dependent and commodified when volunteers are constantly arriving and departing every couple weeks.
-Orphanage volunteering is also an emerging program, which can fuel human trafficking or child abuse in the host communities, and harm the children's development - according to UNICEF, in Nepal, 85% of all children living in orphanages has at least one living parent.
-Campaigning organisation Orphanages - Not The Solution, based in Cambodia, estimates that three quarters of children in orphanages in the country are not orphans.
+Orphanage volunteering is also an emerging program, which can fuel human trafficking or child abuse in the host communities, and harm the children's development; according to UNICEF, in Nepal, 85% of all children living in orphanages have at least one living parent.
+Campaigning organisation Orphanages – Not The Solution, based in Cambodia, estimates that three quarters of children in orphanages in the country are not orphans.
 They claim that orphanage numbers have increased as a direct result of volunteer tourism, with orphanages training children to attract foreign donors for income.
-The rhetoric of such volunteer-sending organizations has also been argued to inform a "consumer-capitalist" culture that plays to the wants and needs of the privileged North, at the disadvantage of the Global South.
+The rhetoric of such volunteer-sending organisations has also been argued to inform a "consumer-capitalist" culture that plays to the wants and needs of the privileged North, at the disadvantage of the Global South.